Role of Native Americans in Wartime

 Despite these attempts to suppress native languages and culture, as well as a succession of broken treaties and other atrocities too numerous to catalog in one video, many Native Americans served with distinction in the Spanish-American War and World War One.
 The Native Americans have been used as scouts for as long as Europeans have been in the Americas.
 In 1866, Congress authorized the creation of the U.S. Army Indian Scouts, a unit of up to 1,000 Native American cavalrymen for combat and reconnaissance missions in the west against hostile tribes.
 The Scouts also accompanied John J. Pershing’s forces in the unsuccessful pursuit of Mexican revolutionary Pancho Villa from 1916-1917.
 Native Americans also served American military interests overseas.

 On February 15th, 1898 the USS Maine exploded in the Havana harbor, killing 260 members of the crew.
-The circumstances of the Maine’s destruction remain a point of dispute to this very day but the incident provided a casus belli against Spain.
+The circumstances of the Maine’s destruction remain a point of dispute to this very day, but the incident provided a casus belli (cause for war) against Spain.
 At the time, Cuba was one of the few Spanish possessions remaining in the Americas and was in revolt against Spanish colonial rule.
 Under the provisions of the Monroe Doctrine, America’s standard foreign policy, Cuba fell within the self-appointed American sphere of influence, and events were closely monitored.
 War between Spain and the United States broke out in April.
 The U.S. navy’s superiority was such that its main challenge was not so much in defeating the Spanish fleet but in finding it.

 Conversely, the U.S. Army was kept as small as possible in peacetime, so volunteers were called for to fill the ranks during times of war.
 One of the most famous units of the conflict, the 1st United States Volunteer Cavalry, better known as the Rough Riders, was the cavalry regiment in which Teddy Roosevelt served as second-in-command.
 The unit was an interesting mix of politically-connected college athletes, Texas Rangers, and Native Americans.